 It’s best to pack a light day bag with the essentials: sunscreen, a hat, and a handkerchief or towel are necessities – it’s almost always sunny and can get a little hot and humid.
 Be sure to wear loose, comfortable clothing, and bring your dancing shoes, or at least ones you don’t mind walking around in.
 FQF covers a lot of ground in the French Quarter, so you’ll be walking and standing for long stretches.

 Optional gear to consider includes wet wipes and napkins, koozies, a small umbrella or poncho, and a fold-up festival chair.
-Also bring cash for festival food and drinks (there are ATMs throughout).
+Admission to the festival is free, but plan to bring cash for festival food and drinks (there are also ATMs throughout the festival grounds).

 The best way to get around is on foot.
-The festival snarls traffic in the Quarter, so cabs and rideshare cars are pretty much out of the question.
-If you have the time, you could take a pedicab to crisscross from one end of the French Quarter to the other.
+The festival snarls traffic in the Quarter, so if you’re taking a cab or rideshare car from another part of the city, plan to get out on the edge of the French Quarter (near Canal, Esplanade, or Rampart) and walk to the main festival area.
+If you have the time, you could take a pedicab to crisscross from one end of the French Quarter to the other to take in some of the sights.

-Consider your starting place and work logically from there so you can leisurely hop from one stage to the next without backtracking paths too often.
-We almost always start festival day at Jackson Square, taking in some traditional New Orleans jazz and a po-boy (usually the Vaucresson crawfish sausage po-boy or the Bourbon House barbecue shrimp stuffed po-boy.
-Or both!).
+Consider your starting place and work from there so you can leisurely hop from one stage to the next without backtracking paths too often.
+We almost always start festival day at Jackson Square, taking in some traditional New Orleans jazz and a po-boy (usually the Vaucresson crawfish sausage po-boy or the Bourbon House barbecue shrimp stuffed po-boy.).

 Eat and drink

-French Quarter Fest is as much a food festival as it is a music festival, so plan to indulge!
-There are going to be three more vendors and more than 20 new dishes.
-The new vendors include 14 Parishes Jamaican Restaurant, Bratz Y’all Bistro and Biergarten and Gattuso’s Neighborhood Bar and Restaurant.
+French Quarter Fest is as much a food festival as it is a music festival, so plan to indulge.
+There are going to be new vendors offering delicacies that range from healthy (Fresh Mango Spring Rolls) to indulgent (Deep Fried Seafood Stuffed Bell Peppers).
+Some of the new vendors include Morrow’s, Café Maspero, Messina’s Runway Cafe, We Dat Chicken and Shrimp, and Landry’s Seafood.
+There are gluten free, sugar free, and Vegan options available.
 Check out the list of FQF vendors, and plan what to eat while you’re visiting a particular stage.
 Send members of your group out to different food booths nearby to get something different, then reconvene and share.

-Nosh on traditional New Orleans staples like fried seafood, cochon de lait po-boys, jambalaya, meat pies, and Plum Street Snoballs to keep you cool.
-After a lot of beefing, Tujaque’s is bringing back its brisket this year.
+Nosh on traditional New Orleans staples like fried seafood, cochon de lait po-boys, jambalaya, and meat pies.
 If a restaurant has a specialty, “gotta have it” dish, chances are it’s at the festival.
+To stay cool at the festival, have a Plum Street Snoballs or a Luzianne Iced tea.

 Outside food and beverages are not allowed at festival venues, but there’s no shortage of vendors selling everything from soda and water to local beer, cocktails, wine, and daiquiris.
 Tips from festival beverage booths directly support the musicians who play the festival, so keep that in mind.
 It’s too big of a festival for each band to pass the hat!